grafana/grafana/docs/sources/explore/_index.md

    Alternately to start with an existing query in a panel, choose the Explore option from the Panel menu.
 This opens an Explore tab with the query from the panel and allows you to tweak or iterate in the query outside of your dashboard.

-   {{< figure src="/static/img/docs/explore/panel_dropdown-7-4.png" class="docs-image--no-shadow" max-width= "650px" caption="Screenshot of the new Explore option in the panel menu" >}}
+   {{< figure src="/media/docs/grafana/panels-visualizations/screenshot-panel-menu-10.1.png" class="docs-image--no-shadow" max-width= "650px" caption="Screenshot of the panel menu including the Explore option" >}}

-1. Choose your data source from the dropdown in the top left.
+1. Choose your data source from the drop-down in the top left.

+   You can also click **Open advanced data source picker** to see more data source options including adding a data source.

 1. Write the query using a query editor provided by the selected data source.
 Please check [data sources documentation]({{< relref "../datasources" >}}) to see how to use various query editors.
 1. For general documentation on querying data sources in Grafana, see [Query and transform data]({{< relref "../panels-visualizations/query-transform-data" >}}).
 1. Run the query using the button in the top right corner.